LAAC-LSCP/laac-lscp.github.io/docs/oberon.md

 ## Directories and usage

 Read how [data storage](https://wiki.cognitive-ml.fr/cluster/architecture.html#data-storage){:target="_blank"} is organized on oberon.
 By default, your `/scratch2/username` directory is readable by everyone.
-If you are familiar with linux permissions, restrict the access to anyone not in the laac group.
-If not, ask Loann.
+You must organize your directory in different folders with suitable permissions: see [recommended set up](#recommended-set-up-for-personal-directory)

 Most of the laac datasets are stored in `/scratch1/data/laac_data` as backups.
 You can explore it and get the datasets you need from there but you should not have to edit them.